 What is the first step in AA?
 Admitting and accepting that you're an alcoholic.
 Am I comparing control to alcoholism right now?
 Yep!
-First things first.
-As hard as it is, in order to change, we need to first admit we have a problem and accept that it needs to be dealt with.
-If you can do this, well, you're on a good path already and there is hope.
+First things first, as hard as it is, to change, we need first to admit we have a problem and accept that something needs to be done.
+If you can do this, well, you're on the right path already, and there is hope.
 Humility is a virtue that only comes when you are willing to change, so yes, it's going to take some willpower as well.

 2. Recognizing who can give you the strength to change.

 I know, again with the AA stuff.
 But seriously, we have also to admit we can't do it on our own!
 Control, in a way, is an addiction.
 What's the definition of addiction according to the dictionary?